linux-integrity/ima-doc/ima-utilities.rst

 ``/lib/dracut/modules.d/98integrity/module-setup.sh``

 * Change the check() return to 0.
-* Comment out the evm-enable.sh line
+* Comment out the evm-enable.sh line (if not using EVM)

 Back up /boot/initramfs for your kernel version before running ``dracut``.
 If the platform fails to reboot, boot a pervious kernel,